 Not necessarily.
-Section 9.36 of the Alberta Building Code 2014 can be followed without the help of professionals.
+Section 9.36 of the National Building Code, 2019 AB Edition can be followed without the help of professionals.
 However, the requirements of the performance compliance path are quite detailed.
 Depending on the project, it may be advisable to work with a professional familiar with the necessary software and calculations.

-3. My building isn't heated, does section 9.36 of the Alberta Building Code 2014 apply to me?Permanent link to My building isn't heated, does section 9.36 of the Alberta Building Code 2014 apply to me?
+3. My building isn't heated, does section 9.36 of the National Building Code, 2019 AB Edition apply to me?Permanent link to My building isn't heated, does section 9.36 of the National Building Code, 2019 AB Edition apply to me?

 Section 9.36 of the code does not apply to a building or part of a building that isn't heated.
 Note that garages attached to houses do not fall under this exemption.